Create a deployment for a REST API in API Gateway - Amazon API Gateway

 In API Gateway, a REST API deployment is represented by a Deployment resource.
 It's similar to an executable of an API that is represented by a RestApi resource.

 For the client to call your API, you must create a deployment and associate a stage with it.
 A stage is represented by a Stage resource.
 It represents a snapshot of the API, including methods, integrations, models, mapping templates, and Lambda authorizers (formerly known as custom authorizers).
 When you update the API, you can redeploy the API by associating a new stage with the existing deployment.
-We discuss creating a stage in Setting up a stage for a REST API.
+We discuss creating a stage in Set up a stage for a REST API in API Gateway.

 When you create a deployment, you instantiate the Deployment resource.
 You can use the API Gateway console, the Amazon CLI, an Amazon SDK, or the API Gateway REST API to create a deployment.